Why is There Goat’s Milk in Zum Bars?

-Why?
-Because goats milk is very good and never ba-ha-ha-ha-had.
-Goat's milk, the main ingredient in our Zum Bars, is naturally balanced for the skin, and naturally homogenized.
-(So in case you happen to have a pet goat, you could truly drink the milk straight from the teat.
+Why do we use goat’s milk in Zum Bar Soap?
+The answer is a little more complex than you might think.
+And, no, it’s not because we want to pet goats all day (although, admittedly, this was a factor).
+In truth, Goat's milk, a big-deal ingredient in our Zum Bars, is naturally balanced for the skin, and naturally homogenized.
+(So in case you happen to have a pet goat, you could drink the milk straight from the teat.
 But that would make you creepy and it might freak out your goat.)

-The truth is, goat’s milk is probably the absolute best mix of "good for you" and "good for nature."
-Unlike commercial soap, goat's milk soap contains capric, caprylic and capronic acids, and the naturally occurring triglycerides.
+We prefer it because goat’s milk is very good and never ba-ha-ha-ha-had.
+Actually, it’s probably the absolute best mix of "good for you" and "good for nature."
+Unlike commercial soap, goat's milk soap contains capric, caprylic, and capronic acids, and the naturally occurring triglycerides.
 Otherwise known as good fats.
 These good fats in goat's milk can help keep your skin's oils in balance and won't dry it out.

 In the process of saponification, reactions between all of these ingredients produce the soap and a natural byproduct that your skin will love, glycerin.
 Many big soap companies remove the glycerin and sell it for extra profit, but not us!
 It's called glycerin, not glycerout.
 Glycerin is a natural at keeping skin balanced and a humectant, which can help pull impurities from your skin's pores and leave it loving you.

 To Sum it Up: Goat’s Milk Soap Rules